Comparison of the Community of Christ and the LDS Church: Bible

 The Inspired Version of the Bible is part of Community of Christ's canon of scripture, although it does not mandate a single translation of the Bible.
 Herald Publishing House, Community of Christ's publishing arm, sells both the Inspired Version and the NRSV.
 The NRSV is considered a "good, recent translation", and tends to be regarded as the "default" bible in the present Community of Christ due to "its excellent scholarship" and its "interpretive principle of inclusion", although other translations are preferred in different areas.

+More recently, Community of Christ has adopted the New Revised Standard Version Updated Edition (NRSVue) for use in English-language resources.
+Noting the dependence of the Inspired Version on the King James Version, the basis of the King James Version on a relatively small number of relatively late source manuscripts, and the lack of support for Joseph Smith's changes in older Biblical manuscripts which have since been discovered, Community of Christ theology and scripture consultants Charmaine and Tony Chvala-Smith suggest understanding the Inspired Version as a work of theological commentary by Joseph Smith rather than as a restoration of the original autograph texts.

 The LDS Church initially viewed the RLDS-published Inspired Version with suspicion, and favoured the Authorized King James Version (KJV) over it, although this suspicion "rapidly faded" during the 1970s.
 Following polemics by J. Reuben Clark of the First Presidency in favour of the KJV and the Greek Textus Receptus, and in opposition to the RV, ASV and RSV and the Greek Westcott–Hort text (using the KJV basis of the Inspired Version as one of the arguments in favour of the KJV), the KJV has been firmly established as the approved English-language bible of the LDS Church, cemented upon the LDS Church publishing its own edition of the KJV in 1979.
 The LDS Church edition of the KJV includes curated excerpts from the Inspired Version, which the LDS Church refers to as the "Joseph Smith Translation of the Bible" (JST), in footnotes and an appendix.

 For Spanish-speaking members, the LDS Church publishes a slightly modified version of the Reina-Valera version, including footnotes and annotations comparable to those found in its official King James Version.
 For other languages, the LDS Church recommends usage of specific traditional translations that are selected based on doctrinal integrity with the other official standard works.